PaulioRandall/p46/README.template.md

 # P46

-A GUI tool for composing P45 icons.
+A modular GUI tool for composing P45 icons.

 The core component is `<P46>`.
 Every other component is slotted within it somewhere.